English Literature Teacher Career Info and Education Requirements

 In order to teach English literature in a secondary school, one must have obtained at least a bachelor's degree, typically in English or education.
 However, in some states, public secondary schools have begun requiring that teachers hold a master's degree or be in the process of obtaining one, according to the U.S. Bureau of Labor Statistics (BLS).
 In addition, one must be licensed by the state in order to teach in a public school (private schools do not require licensure).
 Many states require that post-secondary teachers of any subject complete continuing education courses to maintain their teaching skills.

-According to the BLS in 2008, jobs for secondary school teachers were expected to increase by about 13% through 2018.
+According to the BLS in 2012, jobs for secondary school teachers were expected to increase by about 6% through 2022.
+Postsecondary English teaching jobs are projected to grow by 12% in the same period, according to the BLS.
 Jobs in rural areas and cities are expected to have the best employment prospects.
 These jobs come with a tradeoff: poor funding, overcrowding and low salaries mean that these areas can have difficulty retaining qualified teachers.

 Related to English Literature Teacher